 There are a huge amount.
 In the last five years there has been 127 new laws when it comes to letting properties out.
 The main ones are as follows:-

 Energy performance certificates

 These have to be carried out every 10 years and we often find that landlords either don’t have them or that they have expired.
 They must have a least rating of E at this moment in time.
-If there is a rating of F or G the landlord has to carry out works to improve the rating itself of anything up to £3,000.00.
 If the works are not carried out then the property cannot be rented out in its current state.

 Electrical Installation Certificate and PAT tests